Last Day on Earth (album)

-Last Day on Earth is a collaborative album between Welsh rock multi-instrumentalist John Cale, and American singer-songwriter Bob Neuwirth.
+Last Day on Earth is a collaborative album by Welsh rock multi-instrumentalist John Cale, and American singer-songwriter Bob Neuwirth.
 It was released in 1994 on MCA Records.
 Recording of the album was completed in February 1994.

-Cale later said, "Superficially, I was thinking of it as a kind of a Brechtian landscape, and there were also elements of Blade Runner in it.
+Cale later said, "Superficially, I was thinking of it as a kind of Brechtian landscape, and there were also elements of Blade Runner in it.
 There's a contradiction between all the longing that's going on - the lonesome kind of qualities – and the fact that it's a crowded piece, all the songs are sung by different characters."